-This course will examine the many facets of visual perception.
-The purpose is to expand upon some of the topics covered in Sensation and Perception.
-Topics may include approaches to perception, perceptual organization and the computation of image and motion.
-Prerequisites: PSYCH 2023, 2113 or permission of the instructor.
+This course examines the many facets of visual perception.
+The purpose is to expand upon some of the topics covered in Sensation and Perception with an emphasis on key theoretical approaches and empirical studies.
+Topics may include vision for perception, action, and social interactions.
+Prerequisites: PSYC 2023 and one of the following: 2113, 2123, or permission of the instructor.